 As a result of this heavy precipitation, there are many sources of standing water around our communities, which are prime mosquito breeding sources.
 And as temperatures continue to rise, we expect multiple broods of floodwater mosquito species (Aedes vexans) to begin hatching from eggs that have overwintered.

 Clarke maintains a network of nearly 250 mosquito traps across Illinois for monitoring mosquito populations and potential virus activity.
-Surveillance data is used by Clarke’s service operations and our customers to determine the need for and best timing of adult mosquito control measures (ULV spraying).
+Surveillance data is used by Clarke’s service operations and our customers to determine the need for and best timing of ULV spraying for adult mosquitoes.

 Clarke’s surveillance network is being closely monitored for population spikes associated with the predicted brood hatch.
 Clarke’s predictive modeling software is also indicating a population spike of floodwater mosquitoes will be reaching Chicagoland during the first two weeks of June 2019.